Logging for runit on Void Linux with svlogger

 issues.

-By default, most services under runit have their stdout
+By default, most services under runit have their stdout discarded and their

 In my opinion, having logs sent to the process title of a running program is a